-Finding the right social care: a new guide for people needing support
+Finding the right social care: a guide for people needing support

-Practical guidance launched today aims to help people choose the right social care support.
+Practical guidance aims to help people choose the right social care support.

 Top ten tips when choosing a support provider is designed to be used by those looking to secure high-quality social care for themselves or for a relative or friend.
 It helps people consider the differences between receiving support from a care provider organisation or directly employing a personal assistant (PA).
 It also describes other methods of support including assistive technology, or combining a range of different support options.